Cutting lemma and Zarankiewicz's problem in distal structures: Planar Zarankiewicz's problem in distal structures

 Let $c \in M^{|z|}$ be arbitrary, and let $R := \varphi(M^{|x_1|}, \ldots, M^{|x_k|}, c)$.
 Assume that (1) holds.
 That is, there are some $A_i \subseteq M^{|x_i|}$ such that $|A_1| = \ldots = |A_k| = N$ and $A_1 \times \ldots \times A_k \subseteq R$.
 Let $\mu_i$ be a Keisler measure on $M^{|x_i|}$ defined by $\mu_i(X) := \frac{|A_i \cap X|}{|A_i|}$ for all definable $X \subseteq M^{|x_i|}$, then $\mu_i$ is generically stable for all $1 \leq i \leq k$.
 Applying Fact \ref{fac: definable strong EH in distal}, we find some $b_i \in M^{|y_i|}$ such that $\mu_i(\psi_i(M^{|x_i|}, b_i)) \geq \alpha$ and $\prod_{1\leq i \leq k} \psi_i(M^{|x_i|},b_i) \subseteq R$ (note that $\prod_{1\leq i \leq k} \psi_i(M^{|x_i|},b_i) \subseteq \neg R$ is impossible as $\prod_{1 \leq i \leq k} A_i \subseteq R$).
 Now for any $1\leq i \leq k$, $\mu_i(\psi_i(M^{|x_i|}, b_i)) \geq \alpha$ implies $|\psi_i(A_i, b_i)| \geq \alpha N \geq n_i$, hence $\psi_i(M^{|x_i|}, b_i)$ is infinite by the choice of $n_i$, as wanted. \end{proof}

-\begin{rem} Examples of structures satisfying the assumption of Theorem \ref{thm: distal BukhMatousek} are given by arbitrary $o$-minimal structures and $p$-minimal structures (e.g. the field $\mathbb{Q}_p$).
-Hence Fact \ref{fac: semialg BM} follows by applying it to the field of reals.
+\begin{rem} Examples of structures satisfying the assumption of Theorem \ref{thm: distal BukhMatousek} are given by arbitrary o-minimal structures and $p$-minimal structures (e.g. the field $\mathbb{Q}_p$).
+Hence Fact \ref{fac: semialg BM} follows by applying it to the field of reals. \end{rem}